Technical overview

 The module is a part of the project until it is refactored to a stand-alone service.
 If we need more copies of the module or service, we just run more instances, and the load balancer sends traffic of certain API calls to a cluster of instances.
 It’s easy to do with the KONG API orchestration solution we mentioned above.

-Can the current project easily be integrated with other microservices with their data storage?
+Integrating current projects with other microservices with their data storage

-Integration with microservices: The SDK.finance platform is designed with flexibility in mind, allowing for easy integration with other microservices.
+The SDK.finance platform is designed with flexibility in mind, allowing for easy integration with other microservices.
 Each service can maintain its data storage, ensuring seamless and efficient integration.
-Other microservices can easily communicate with SDK.finance modules or services by using an Enterprise Message Bus such as KAFKA which SDK.finance supports out of the box.
-Alternatively, it can be integrated with similar services like RabbitMQ and others.
+Other microservices can easily communicate with SDK.finance modules or services by using an Enterprise Message Bus such as Kafka which SDK.finance supports out of the box.
+Alternatively, it can be integrated with similar services like RabbitMQ, Amazon MSK, Oracle Streaming and others.

 Monitor the health and performance of various parts of the application individually